cosmon-collaboration/quda_laph/README.md

 IMPORTANT:  currently, you must use the feature/trlm_3d branch!!

 There are few BLAS routines used on the CPU, so either gsl or openblas should be available for the quda_laph compile.
-There are ruby build scripts while provide cmake compilation information and set needed macros.
+There are ruby build scripts which provide cmake compilation information and set needed macros.

 Compilation macros: